 Kate has worked in ecological consultancy since 2014, and joined BSG as an Ecologist in March 2017.
-Prior to joining BSG she worked for a large multi-disciplined consultancy in the southwest, where she worked predominantly on nationally significant infrastructure projects and Highways schemes.
+Prior to joining BSG she worked for a large multi-disciplined consultancy in the South West, where she worked on nationally significant infrastructure projects and highways schemes.

-Kate has a particular interest in bats, and is working towards her bat licence.
-She has a wide range of bat survey experience, including inspections of structures and trees for bat potential and evidence, activity surveys, emergence/re-entry surveys, and installation of static detectors.
-She is experienced in the analysis and identification of bat calls, using BatSound, BatExplorer and Analook software.
-Kate is an active member of the Gloucestershire bat group, and has undertaken a number of bat box checks and hibernation surveys with the group.
+Kate has a particular interest in bats.
+She has a wide range of bat survey experience, including inspections of structures and trees for bat potential and evidence, activity surveys, and assisting with radiotracking and trapping studies.
+She has a leading role in the analysis and identification of bat calls at BSG, using specialist software.
+Kate is an active member of local bat groups, and regularly spends her weekends assisting with bat box checks, hibernation surveys and trapping with these groups across the country.